gtri/rapid-modeling-tools/comments/slstarnes_comments_and_notes.md

 # Luke's Comments and Notes

-* _[NO ACTION RQD]_ I am viewing the `README.md` file in the root as the README for the standard user (i.e. not a developer) and the `ingrid/README.md` file is intended for "advanced users" / devers.
-This is why I made the changes to the base README to include the install usage information.
-* _[HEADING]_ Excel file (`/ingrid_quick_start/Example Data.xlsx`) comments
-  * _[IN PROGRESS]_ Shane and I discussed -- the spreadsheet has some issues and seems to have always had issues.
-Shane is going to talk to others in SER to see if the issues can be fixed or if we should change Quick Start to use a simpler spreadsheet.
-  * _[WAITING]_ In general I think you need some more explanation on this spreadsheet.
-I don't see anything really.
-I do not think you expect for your users to all intuit the purpose of every tab / column.
     * I do not think it is unreasonable to have a markdown file where you list each tab and column and provide a brief description....
        * Part Type Split
          * Component - the component of the automobile